 Section 1.
 Officers

-The officers of the Church shall be the Senior Pastor, Board Secretary, and seven Deacons or Deaconesses, one of whom shall be the Treasurer, and such other officers as may be determined by this Church from time to time.
+The officers of the Church shall be the Lead Pastor, Board Secretary, and seven Deacons or Deaconesses, one of whom shall be the Treasurer, and such other officers as may be determined by this Church from time to time.

 Section 2.
 Board

 The Board of the Church shall consist of the Lead Pastor, Board Secretary, and seven Deacons or Deaconesses.

 Section 3.
 Assistant Pastor(s)

 The Lead Pastor will be responsible to call and/or dismiss the Assistant Pastor(s).
 They will be under the supervision of and accountable to the Lead Pastor, who will define the area and limits of their ministry.

 Section 1.
 Organized Meetings